 When people hear the word “detox,” they often think it means a cleanse or diet, but I think this word is applicable to life in general in order to achieve good health.
 Good health is not defined as just working out and dieting; mental health greatly impacts our health.
 If we feel good, we will want to do good and therefore will have positive outcomes 🙂

 1. Cut all the negative people/things out your life.

-If it is a bad habit like cursing or heavy drinking, learn to let go of that for this new and upcoming year.
+If it is a bad habit like cursing or heavy drinking, learn to let go of that for this new and upcoming year by getting rehab help here.
 Just realizing that you have these bad habits mean you are on the right track to getting rid of it.
 I can go on and on about how negative things and people negatively impact your life but let’s just keep it simple by saying this: if it does not make you feel good, you can be without it except the exception of drugs and alcohol because we all know the negative consequences of this.
 This is important to have a positive mental health, which greatly impacts our overall health.